czfrance/breakout/doc/PLAN.md

     also need to be enlarged.
 Effect is in place for a certain amount of time

- * "Hailstorm": When a key is clicked, or at some certain time after power-up is obtained, the ball will explode into ma0ny hail pieces and destroy blocks in their immediate vicinity
+ * "Hailstorm": When a key is clicked, or at some certain time after power-up is obtained, the ball will explode into many hail pieces and destroy blocks in their immediate vicinity

 ## Cheat Key Ideas